BACKGROUND:

 The Line Construction Policy establishes the guidelines necessary to provide a reliable supply of electrical power to all residential and commercial customers within the Fort Payne Improvement Authority’s (FPIA) service area.
 This policy is established to ensure fair and equal consideration to anyone requesting service regardless of age, race, sex, national origin, or religious beliefs.
 The code requirements of the National Electric Safety Code (NESC) and the National Electric Code (NEC) shall be followed as applicable for all construction.

-FPIA will extend single phase service underground to all customers at the request of the homeowner, builder, contractor, or store manager only after the appropriate deposits and applications have been filed at the business office.
+FPIA will extend single phase service underground to all customers at the request of the homeowner, builder, or contractor only after the appropriate deposits and applications have been filed at the business office.
 Customers requesting underground service will be required to provide the necessary trenching and install electrical conduit suitable for underground applications, sized as directed by FPIA.
 This conduit must be installed on both the primary and secondary sides of the service.
-FPIA will provide the first 500 feet of primary wire and 150 feet of secondary wire at no charge to the customer.
-Customers requesting existing overhead service be converted to underground service will be responsible for the cost of the wire, as well as trenching and conduit.
-Additional lengths of wire will be charged to the customer at FPIA’s cost per foot of the primary and secondary underground wire.
-FPIA will furnish adequate single-phase transformer or pad mount transformer and metering equipment at no charge to the customer.
-The customer will be responsible for installation of concrete pad and buried conduit.
-Payment of these charges must be arranged in advance with the billing office.
-No service will be connected until the arrangements for payment are made with the billing office.
+FPIA will provide the primary wire and secondary wire at no charge to the customer.
+Customers requesting existing overhead service be converted to underground service will be responsible for the cost of the wire/material and overheads, as well as trenching and conduit.
+FPIA will furnish a standard single-phase transformers or pad mount transformer and metering equipment at no charge to the customer.
+The full cost of any transformer rated metering will be paid by the customer.
+The cost difference in any transformer requirements that is greater than the current cost of a 25 kVA pad mounted transformer will charged to the customer.
+The customer shall pay for any pull boxes and necessary materials and labor associated with making up the pull boxes.
+The customer will be responsible for installation of concrete pads and buried conduits.
+Payment of any charges must be arranged in advance with the billing office.
+No service will be provided until the arrangements for payment are made with the billing office.

-FPIA will extend service to all mobile homes only after a separate and adequate pole has been installed by the customer for the installation of an electrical utility meter and disconnect switch.
+The customer will pay full cost including overheads for any necessary construction requirements for electrical service for a non-permanent service.
+The term ‘Non-Permanent’ shall be defined as any structure having wheels, axles, or the ability to be easily moved as determined by FPIA.
+FPIA will extend service to all non-permanent services only after a separate and adequate pole has been installed by the customer for the installation of an electrical utility meter and disconnect switch.
 The pole must be provided in accordance with FPIA standards available at our offices and the National Electric Code.
-A four-wire service must be installed from the disconnect switch into the mobile home.
+A four-wire service must be installed from the disconnect switch into the main panel.
 These conditions must be met before the electrical service will be connected.
-See Single Phase Overhead Construction Services for other requirements.
+See Single Phase Residential Overhead Construction Services for other requirements.

 LINE LOCATIONS:

-Utility extensions into any new platted or exempt subdivisions, developments envisioning more than two lots, mobile home park, or commercial customers site shall be constructed at the request of the developer and charged to the developer upon completion of the work.
+Utility extensions, single or multi-phase, into any new platted or exempt subdivisions, developments envisioning more than two lots, mobile home park, or commercial customers site shall be constructed at the request of the developer and charged to the developer upon completion of the work.
 The developer shall submit a plot plan to FPIA for a preliminary cost estimate.
-Work orders will be issued in phases depending on construction schedules and cost invoices shall be issued upon completion of each work order.
-Actual costs for labor and material plus a 20 percent overhead charge will be used to determine the developer’s charges.
-The 500-foot extension policy stated above does not apply in a new subdivision or mobile home park.
+Work orders will be issued in phases depending on construction schedules and invoices shall be issued upon completion of each work order.
+Actual costs for labor and material and overhead charges will be used to determine the developer’s charges.
+The 250-foot extension policy stated above does not apply to this section of the policy.
 Customer services will not be energized until the developer has arranged for payment of these installation costs.
-Developers may pay for such improvements in full within thirty days or may finance these improvements at no interest as follows:

 The business office must approve these arrangements.